 Once the voltage has been picked up by the electrodes, the continuous, analog signal has to be amplified and digitized in order to be stored on a computer.
 Although all of this happens under the hood and without you noticing, it’s good to know some basic facts about amplification and digitization.

 Similar to oscillations, sampling rates are expressed in samples per second with the unit Hertz (Hz) – an EEG system with a sampling rate of 250 Hz can take 250 samples per second, for example.
 Since 1 second can also be expressed as 1000 ms, neighboring samples are 1000 / 250 = 4 ms apart.
 By contrast, if EEG is sampled at 500 Hz, samples are 1000 / 500 = 2 ms apart.
-If you are interested in measurements with higher time precision, you certainly should collect EEG data with a higher sampling rate (e.g., 500 Hz or higher).
-Often, however, high sampling rates can cause data overload as they require more disk space and longer processing and analysis times.
-Particularly if you are interested in frequency-based analyses (such as prefrontal lateralization of alpha or beta bands), a sampling rate of 128 Hz is more than sufficient.
+If you are interested in measurements with higher time precision, you should collect EEG data at a higher sampling rate (i.e., > 500 Hz).
+If you are interested in frequency-based analyses (such as prefrontal lateralization of alpha or beta bands), a sampling rate of 128 Hz can be sufficient.

 Additionally to the digitization, the EEG signal is amplified.
 That is the reason why EEG systems are so expensive.